susantoj/kinetic-battery/README.md

 kinetic-battery
 ===============

-Python implementation of kinetic battery model (KiBaM)
+Python implementation of kinetic battery model (KiBaM): currently only the capacity model and charge transfer model

 References
 ----------